Alicelrf/Dreams/dreams/Alice in Flatland/Alice in Flatland.md

 But in the second round, you probably transitioned from being a pursuer in the first round to being pursued in the second round.
 Many pursuers in the second round failed to attack anyone because some people who had experienced the first round were more cautious.
-Although it was a face trajectory attack and the speed was slower than the previous line trajectory attack, you still made it through the second round.
+Although it was a surface-plane attacks and the speed was slower than the previous line trajectory attack, you still made it through the second round.
 In the second round, almost everyone who didn't successfully attack became three-dimensional beings in the third round.
 This time, they had vision, but their attack speed decreased a bit.